stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 sudo systemctl start postgresql
 ```

-These commands install the server, the command-line tools, and the client libraries that
-are needed to compile adapters for programming languages.
+These commands install the server and the command-line tools.
+These packages also provide the client libraries that you will use to compile database drivers for programming languages.

 To create a user account for yourself in PostgreSQL with administrative rights, enter
 this command in a terminal window: